-7.5 Does the national law allow for the national court and/ or arbitral tribunal to order security for costs?
+7.5 Does the law of your jurisdiction allow for the national court and/or arbitral tribunal to order security for costs?

 Yes.
 Both courts and arbitral tribunals may order either party to provide appropriate security for interim measures (Art.
 24.2 and relevant provisions of the CPRA).